Difference Between Criminology vs Criminal justice vs Forensic science

 Criminal justice as a discipline frequently looks at crime through a sociological, philosophical, or legal lens to better understand it.
 Students can then examine various court processes, law enforcement practices, the effectiveness of particular law enforcement systems, policing tactics, the morality of law enforcement and corrections, and the most effective ways to stop crimes from happening.

-Comparatively, forensic science degrees are intended to instruct students in the scientific analysis of evidence used to investigate crimes after they have occurred.
 Candidates can learn about specialized techniques for gathering, protecting, and evaluating evidence to better understand why and how a crime occurred by majoring in forensic science.

 Students may learn how to infer inferences about criminal offenders and their intentions using this as a foundation.
 In order to create a more efficient method for processing criminal evidence, forensic science as a field integrates various techniques from other disciplines like biology, genetics, chemistry, physics, and criminology.